 The inquiry focused on adults detained on psychiatric wards, in police cells and prisons between 2010-13.

-The criminalisation of mental health that has been bought about by law enforcement detaining people suffering from issues in prison cells rather than specialist care units is an outrage in itself, but for these vulnerable people then to die when to do is avoidable is unforgivable.
+The criminalisation of mental health that has been brought about by law enforcement detaining people suffering from issues in prison cells rather than specialist care units is an outrage in itself, but for these vulnerable people to die when to do is avoidable is unforgivable.

-The report, commissioned by The Equality and Human Right Commission said there were a myriad of factors involved, all of which are simple to overcome.
+The report, commissioned by The Equality and Human Rights Commission said there were a myriad of factors involved, all of which are simple to overcome.

 Not adequately monitoring patients and prisoners at a serious risk of suicide is indicative of a culture that does not give mental health problems the credence that it deserves and necessitates, and so too, poor communication between staff which results in loss of information further compounds the idea that to some, mental health does not matter.

 But when there is loss of life, and indeed 367 adults died over the course of the time period studied, it clearly is crucially important.

 So what needs to happen?

 First of all, and this is societal-wide not just within institutions, mental health needs to be given the same level of importance as physical health.